huang2002/create-x-app/README.md

 When you want to get the production version of your app, execute `npm run build` to bundle the scripts into `/dist/public/index.js`, which is a bundled and optimized version, and your app for production will be ready in `/dist/public`.
 Then, execute `npm start` to start the production server which serves `/dist/public` so that you can see the production result of your app in your browser.

-The development environment also provides type checking functionality so that the intellisense functionalities of your editor can work properly.
-Besides, you can execute `npm run typecheck` to do type checking manually and modify `/tsconfig.json` to customize your TypeScript settings.
-For more information about `TypeScript`, please visit its official website: [www.typescriptlang.org](https://www.typescriptlang.org).

-By the way, please note that only script files should be placed in the `src` folder and all other resource files are supposed be put in `/dist/public` and referenced relative to that folder.
+Please note that only script files should be placed in the `src` folder and all other resource files are supposed be put in `/dist/public` and referenced relative to that folder.
 For instance, the page style file, `/dist/public/index.css`, is referenced in index pages as `./index.css`.
 Moreover, although the scripts are loaded as modules in the development server, you have to use the global variable `X` to access the APIs instead of importing them from the `super-x` module and you can refer to the initial code given to get an example.

 ## Links